Phosphetane: McBride method (Electrophilic addition to olefins)

 The method initially outlined by McBride has been developed for singular alkenes, as well as dienes.
 Both types follow the same general mechanism: formation of a phosphenium cation from a dichlorophosphine and aluminum trichloride, electrophilic addition by an alkene to the phosphenium, carbocation rearrangement, intramolecular nucleophilic addition of the new alkyl phosphine to the carbocation, and oxidation of the resulting phosphetanium with water to obtain a phosphetane oxide.
 Limitations of this approach are unpredictable carbocation rearrangement in more complexly branched alkanes, the incompatibility of carbocations with many nucleophilic functional groups, and the risk of cation quenching by elimination pathways.

 Mono-ene addition

-In the case of electrophilic addition by a single alkene, carbocation rearrangement occurs via hydride or alkyl shifts.
+In the case of electrophilic addition to a single alkene, carbocation rearrangement occurs via hydride or alkyl shifts.
 The general scheme for phosphetane synthesis from mono-enes is given below:

 Diene addition

-In the case of electrophilic addition by a diene, carbocation rearrangement first occurs via cation-π cyclization.
+In the case of electrophilic addition to a diene, carbocation rearrangement first occurs via cation-π cyclization.
 The general scheme for phosphetane synthesis from dienes is given below: